jgpws/jgd-black/README.md

 The dark variant will only apply to the GTK3 theme.

-Note: The GTK3 version of this theme only works version 3.20 and upwards.
+Note: The GTK3 version of this theme only works in version 3.20 and above.